aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/get-cell-format/_index.md

 ﻿---
-title: "Get a Table Cell Format"
+title: "Get the formatting properties of a table cell in a Word document"
-second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /tables/get-cell-format/
-aliases: [/get-a-table-cell-format/]
-description: "Get table's cell formatting properties in a Word document"
+description: "Get the formatting properties of a table cell in a Word document"
 weight: 120
 ---

-Reads the formatting properties of a table cell.
+Returns the formatting properties of a table cell in a Word document.

-## Get table's cell formatting properties in Word document REST API
+## Get the formatting properties of a table cell in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|